dotnet/docs/docs/standard/security/cross-platform-cryptography.md

 | explicit curves                    | ✔️        | ❌               | ✔️   | ❌     |
 | Export or import as explicit       | ✔️        | ❌               | ✔️   | ❌     |

 Support for named curves was added to Windows CNG in Windows 10.
 For more information, see [CNG Named Elliptic Curves](https://msdn.microsoft.com/library/windows/desktop/mt632245(v=vs.85).aspx).
-Named curves are not available in earlier versions of Windows with the exception of special support for three curves in Windows 7.
+Named curves are not available in earlier versions of Windows, except for three curves in Windows 7.

 Not all Linux distributions have support for the same named curves.